Spring Cleaning Your Home: Tips for Every Room

 Sweep and Power Wash: Remove dust, dirt, and oil stains.

-Check Storage Bins: Label everything clearly.
+Check Storage Bins: Label everything clearly for ease of finding.

 Inspect for Pests: Make sure you’re not hosting any unwanted critters.